toddmotto/angularjs-styleguide/README.md

 #### What is this?

-A standardised approach for developing Angular applications at triplelift.
+A standardized approach for developing Angular applications at triplelift.
 This styleguide touches on concepts, syntax and conventions.

 #### Community
 [John Papa](https://twitter.com/John_Papa) and [Todd Motto](https://twitter.com/toddmotto) have discussed in-depth styling patterns for Angular and as such have both released separate styleguides.
 [Check his John Papa's](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) and [Todd Motto's](https://github.com/toddmotto/angular-styleguide) to compare thoughts.